bsmith89/strain-corr/doc/manuscript/manuscript.md

 Interestingly, StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.54, and 0.55, respectively).
-Since we controlled for the upstream pangenome profiling, these findings support the use of the Pearson correlation across strain-pure samples as a filtering criterion for gene content estimation, allowing StrainPGC to maintain high precision even while greatly increasing recall.
+Since we controlled for the upstream pangenome profiling, these findings support the use of the Pearson's correlation across strain-pure samples as a filtering criterion for gene content estimation, allowing StrainPGC to maintain high precision even while greatly increasing recall.